Participants Judicial Perspectives - 16Nov2024

 The session then proceeded to a roundtable discussion on the reflections of several Supreme Court justices from India, Nepal, Indonesia, Mozambique, and Pakistan on the ongoing COP 29 discussions and on the discussion of the previous panelists.

-Organizers: GJIE, ADB, UNEP, and EUFJE in cooperation with Brazil, the International Council of Environmental Law, and IUCN WCEL.
+Organizers: GJIE, ADB, UNEP, and EUFJE in cooperation with Brazil, International Council of Environmental Law, and IUCN WCEL.

 Contact: Victor Tafur | vtafur@law.pace.edu